 - Won’t meet the advanced sewists’ needs.
 That’s not a real con either – it’s just a question of purpose.
 It wasn’t meant to be a machine for professionals, nor can you expect it to be.
 Newbies need tools tailored to their needs too.

 As far as affordable, light duty beginner machines go, Brother has done a wonderful job with this model.
 If there was a single most elegant way of learning how to sew, this would be it!
 Once you’ve developed and upgraded your skills sufficiently and chosen a direction that suits you best, you will be able to proceed with a more advanced model, but this Brother will still be there for smaller and simpler projects and tasks.
 It’s that kind of a machine that every household can put to good use.

-- 10 BUILT-IN STITCHES: The XM1010 features 10 unique built-in stitches, including blind hem, zigzag, and stretch stitches and one four-step auto-size buttonhole
+- 10 UNIQUE BUILT-IN STITCHES: The Brother XM1010 features 10 built-in stitches including utility stitches, decorative stitches, and an auto-size buttonhole

 - EASY NEEDLE THREADING AND DROP-IN TOP BOBBIN: This sewing machine features a needle threading diagram right on the machine, and a convenient, jam resistant drop-in top bobbin